Neural Voice Puppetry: Audio-driven Facial Reenactment: Limitations

 \section{Limitations}

 As can be seen in the supplemental video, our approach works robustly on different audio sources and target videos.
 But it still has limitations.
 Especially, in the scenario of multiple voices in the audio stream our method fails.
-Recent work is solving this 'cocktail party' issue using visual clues~\cite{Ephrat2018}.
+Recent work is solving this 'cocktail party' issue using visual cues~\cite{Ephrat2018}.
 As all other reenactment approaches, the target videos have to be occlusion free to allow good visual tracking.
-Another limitation is the fixed talking style.
+In addition, the audio-visual sync of the original videos has to be good since it transfers to the quality of the reenactment.
 We assume that the target actor has a constant talking style during a target sequence.
-In follow-up work we plan to estimate the talking style from the audio signal to control the expressiveness of the facial motions.
+In follow-up work, we plan to estimate the talking style from the audio signal to adaptively control the expressiveness of the facial motions.